LIBRASVII/C-Project/README.md

-#This project is for pratice and learning about C
+#This project is for practice and learning about C